 The Attribution Managed Investment Trust (AMIT) legislation applies to qualifying Managed Investment Trusts (MITs) that make an irrevocable election to become an AMIT.
-The Responsible Entity has determined that the Fund will elect to become an AMIT from the 2021 financial year.
+The Responsible Entity has elected for the Fund to be an AMIT.

 An AMIT must attribute its taxable income to investors on a fair and reasonable basis, and investors are advised of their share of the taxable income via an AMIT Member Annual Statement (AMMA Statement).
 The Fund will generally not be liable to pay income tax on its taxable income on the basis that it will attribute all determined trust components (i.e. assessable income, exempt income and non-assessable non-exempt income) to members each year.
 If the Fund were to cease being an AMIT, it should also generally not be liable to pay income tax on the basis that unitholders are presently entitled to the Fund's distributable income.